OskarJakubanis/Analysis_CO2_Emissions/README.md

 * Identify countries with the largest increases and decreases in CO₂ emissions.
 * Calculate absolute and percentage changes in CO₂ emissions between 2000 and 2024.
 * Analyze the relationship between population size and CO₂ emissions.
 * Export insights into CSV reports for further analysis.

 ---

-## 🧾 Data Sources

-* `ANALYSIS_CO2.db` – SQLite database containing CO₂ emissions, population, and year-by-country records from Our World in Data.

----